Bellfalasch/frontend-forum/slides.md

 One full day, once a week, one team per slot, cross-disciplinary.

 Many (but not all) teams are now scheduled.

-Consultants should talk to their mother company (Itera, Capra, etc) if they feel they need upskilling in this area.

 ---
 transition: slide-left